Its-Jakey/SCPP-old-/README.md

 # SCPP

+## The language is currently a horrible buggy mess because I am implementing some new stuff, don't even try to use it at this time.

 ### This programming language is **VERY** unstable!
 If you find a bug, please report it in the 'issues' tab.
 #### You can find the current list of known bugs [here](Known%20bugs.txt), documentation on the syntax [here](Syntax.md), documentation on the builtin libraries [here](Libraries.md), and the VM instruction set [here](SLVM%20Bytecode.md)